maniksurtani/google-calendar-scripts/README.md

 * Set up a trigger to run `onPersonalCalendarUpdate()` every time a calendar change is detected
 * Run that same function manually for the first time to grant necessary permissions

+# Development

+This repository uses [Hermit](https://cashapp.github.io/hermit/).
+Make sure you have Hermit installed, and activated in this directory.